 Jennifer and David wanted to do their engagement shoot at Whitby.
 This seemed like a wonderful idea.
 At the time.

 It was the perfect plan right up until the day.
-It was mid February, it was -17 degrees C with the wind chill factor.
+It was mid February.
+It was -17 degrees C with the wind chill factor.
 Luckily Whitby is full of coffee shops and tea houses so we were able to take frequent breaks.
 So good to gorge ourselves on hot drinks and cake; after all, what is tea without cake, I ask you?

 I knew that we were a match made in heaven when we parked up at Whitby.
 I’d ambled away to pay the meter and said something typically silly that I instantly regretted.
 After all, I had been trying so hard to be serious and professional.
 Perhaps another person would have tried to correct themselves, but not me.
-Nope, I looked at Jennifer and said “well, you’re stuck now.
+Time to double down!
+I looked at Jennifer and said “well, you’re stuck now.
 No ‘normal’ photographer for you!”.
 “Good”, she said, “didn’t want one”.
 So we paid the parking and walked into town.

 It’s Not The Setting It’s The People

 The day was lovely, and both Jennifer and David really enjoyed themselves.
-Whether that was down to the photography, the anticipation for their upcoming wedding, or the hour spent on the 2p arcade machines I’ll never know.
+Whether that was down to the photography, the photographer, the anticipation for their upcoming wedding, or the hour spent on the 2p arcade machines I’ll never know.

 It took us a short while to get into the swing of things.
 Jennifer quickly relaxed in front of the camera but the first half hour of pictures were pretty much a write-off.
 While Jennifer smiled happily for photos, be it at the lens or her fiancé, David did not.
 David’s unmoving, mildly terrified stare gave him a serial killer air that is not ideal for romantic portraiture.
-We joked that we should do another shoot with him as Jack the Ripper!
+We joked that we should do another shoot with him as Jack the Ripper.
 We never did get round to that.